-Report on election hacking says Russia plans to do more
+Trump: Only 'stupid' people, fools oppose better Russia ties

 The public report was minus classified details that intelligence officials shared with President Barack Obama on Thursday.

-At 8 a.m.
-Friday, Director of National Intelligence James Clapper, CIA Director John Brennan, National Security Agency director Adm.
-Mike Rogers and FBI Director Jim Comey trekked to Capitol Hill to share the classified version with eight top congressional leaders.
-Soon after, some of those same intelligence officials traveled to New York to brief the president-elect at Trump Tower.

-In a brief interview with The Associated Press, Trump said he “learned a lot” from his discussions with intelligence officials, but he declined to say whether he accepted their assertion that Russia had intruded in the election on his behalf.
+In a brief interview with The Associated Press on Friday, Trump said he “learned a lot” from his discussions with intelligence officials, but he declined to say whether he accepted their assertion that Russia had intruded in the election on his behalf.

-“It was a really great meeting, I really like those people a lot,” said Trump, who has been in a standoff with U.S. intelligence agencies since winning the election.
-“I learned a lot and I think they did also.”

-Just hours before he was briefed, Trump dismissed the assessment and told The New York Times the focus on Russia’s involvement is a “political witch hunt” by his adversaries.
-“They got beaten very badly in the election,” he said.
-“They are very embarrassed about it.
-To some extent, it’s a witch hunt.
-They just focus on this.”

 After finally seeing the intelligence behind the claims of the outgoing Obama administration, Trump released a one-page statement that did not address whether Russia sought to meddle.
 Instead, he said, “there was absolutely no effect on the outcome of the election” and that there “was no tampering whatsoever with voting machines.”